Is Enola Holmes the Sherlock Holmes spinoff we’ve been waiting for? And was anyone actually waiting?

 Conclusion

-Bradbeer didn't make Enola Holmes be a female Sherlock Holmes film and he didn't make it to be filled with intriguing mysteries.
-He made it to be a light-hearted coming of age film with some name recognition, a hint of mystery, and an inspirational end.
+Bradbeer didn't make Enola Holmes a female Sherlock Holmes film and he didn't make it to be filled with intriguing mysteries.
+He made it to be a light-hearted coming-of-age film with some name recognition, a hint of mystery, and an inspirational end.

 You’ll remember Enola Holmes for the bright characters and delightful performances, not so much for the story.
 It’s clear Harry Bradbeer knew what the strengths of the film were and played to them.
 With a better story and a focus on Enola’s sleuthing skills, a sequel could easily become something exceptional.